 Where to Stay in Athens with an Acropolis View

 I have lived in Athens for three years and I never get bored of seeing the Acropolis.
-Sometimes I think that I take for granted how incredible it is to simply look up and see it watching over the city protectively, or to be able to wake up and see one of the most important sites in the world every day.
+Sometimes I think that I take for granted how incredible it is to simply look up and see it watching over the city.

 Where: Dionysiou Areopagitou 5

 AthensWas is a beautiful boutique hotel on Dionysiou Areopagitou.
 The rooms of this luxurious five-star property have been designed in a sleek, contemporary style.

 From your private balcony, and from the hotel’s elegant rooftop Sense restaurant, you have magnificent views of the Acropolis.
 It is close that it feels as though you can reach out and touch it.

 Rooms at AthensWas start from around €160 per night.
 Click here to browse the latest room rates and availability.